MIA - SFO

 The average price of all round-trip flights from Miami to San Francisco clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Miami to San Francisco, look for departures on Tuesdays and avoid leaving on a Monday, as it's usually the priciest day.
+If you are looking for a flight deal from Miami to San Francisco, look for departures on Fridays and avoid leaving on a Monday, as it's usually the priciest day.
 When flying back from San Francisco, Monday is the cheapest day to fly and Thursday is the most expensive.

 What is the cheapest month to fly from Miami to San Francisco?